-“I think it’s exhaustion and dehydration,” Taylor says.
+“I think it’s exhaustion and dehydration,” Taylor says, a little winded.
 I look over at Christian, lying in bed fully dressed and helpless.
 I take off his shoes and socks.
 The skin on his feet looks better than the skin on his face.

 “I have to draw the line somewhere, Ms. Steele!” he protests.